 Other Select Publications (Please also refer to the links on the right, including the full "Publications"document)

-with Robert P. Gephart Jr. and C. Chet Miller (Eds) (2019) The Routledge Companion to Risk, Crisis and Emergency Management
+with Robert P. Gephart Jr. and C. Chet Miller (Eds) (2019) The Routledge Companion to Risk, Crisis and Emergency Management, Routledge: New York.

 with U. Mörth (2018) ‘Client Privilege, Compliance and the Rule of Law: Swedish Lawyers and Money Laundering Prevention’, Crime, Law and Social Change, 69, 2:227-248.
 (Pdf available on the right)